 WHO WE ARE

-Ipswich Central was formed in 2007 and is now in its third five year term.
-In 2017 businesses voted with a firm yes for Ipswich Central to continue once more to act on their behalf.
+Ipswich Central was formed in 2007 and in 2017 businesses voted with a firm yes for Ipswich Central to continue to act on their behalf.
 In fact, the BID company received the highest aggregate first ballot results in the UK which gave the BID company an absolute mandate to continue on their behalf.
 The result was announced by Ipswich Borough Council, who independently collated and verified the returned ballot papers.
 The turnout was high at 64%, [with 95% in favour by number and 95% in favour by rateable value]

 A PROFILE ON BIDS

 The first BID in the UK was formed in January 2005.
 Since then, over 240 BIDs have been established, including London, Newcastle, Swansea, Nottingham, Brighton, Liverpool and Edinburgh.
 Locally both Great Yarmouth, Bury St Edmunds, Norwich, Cambridge and Lowestoft have benefited from BIDs.
 Ipswich Central is an exemplar model held in high regard, both locally and nationally.

 For more info on BIDs in the UK visit

 For more information on BID support and advice for BID development and renewal visit, Central Management Solutions, a specialist management company for urban centres and particularly for Business Improvement Districts (BIDs).

 - In the UK, the majority of BIDs exist in town centres, however they are also in industrial, commercial and mixed-use locations.

 - The BID mechanism allows for a large degree of flexibility and, as a result, BIDs vary greatly in ‘shape’ and size.